top of page

 Finding the Right Core Physical Therapist

 Welcome to the Healthy Core blog, written for the many individuals who wish to be better informed about how to recover from pregnancy, surgery, car accidents, falls, chronic pain or conditions related to the pelvic girdle and spine.
-I am going to share the wisdom I have gained as a mom of three and as a manual physical therapist of 23 years.
+I am going to share the wisdom I have gained as a mom of three and as a manual physical therapist.
 Like the countless women that did not receive the timely help they needed, it has taken me years to learn what I am going to share in this blog.
-I will cover many topics related to the core including exercise, bodily functions (in clinical terms), core dysfunctions and a healthy gut.
-My background is in orthopedics and sports medicine, before specializing in the pelvis 17 years ago.
-Although I am a women's health therapist, I consider myself to be a pelvic core physical therapist, treating pelvic floor dysfunctions while addressing the deep core muscles and all 35 muscles that directly attach to the pelvic girdle.
+We will cover many topics related to the core including exercise, bodily functions (in clinical terms), core dysfunctions and a healthy gut.
+My background is in orthopedics and sports medicine, before specializing in the pelvis.
+Although I am a women's health therapist, I consider myself to be a pelvic core physical therapist, treating pelvic floor dysfunctions while addressing the deep core muscles and all the fascia and muscles that directly attach to the pelvis.
 The pelvic floor does not work in isolation and is not a dysfunction unique to women, as men have the same muscles and can develop similar symptoms.

 There are ideal characteristics you should look for in seeking help from a pelvic core physical therapist.
 You should continue searching until you find these qualities, even if it means traveling to get the help you need.
 Do not limit your search to your geographical area, since there might not be a qualified therapist in your area and you will waste time and money and end up with feelings of hopelessness or despair.
 With this age of technology, you can search just about any topic on the web and find information.
 But how do you know you are in good hands (pun intended)?

-Here are some tips to look for in a good women’s health physical therapist, not necessarily in the order of importance:
+Here are some qualities to look for in a good pelvic health physical therapist, not necessarily in the order of importance:

 • Has at least two years of experience practicing under a mentor in women's health, has had a fellowship in women's health or is a board-certified women's health specialist (WCS) and/or has a background in orthopedics with extensive postgraduate training in pelvic girdle dysfunctions